Outbreak: bankruptcies, layoffs, quiet skies and empty rails

 The International Air Transport Association said Mideast airlines will see a $19 billion drop in revenue compared with last year.

-OFF THE RAILS: With auto plants shut down, shipments from the auto industry by rail tumbled 70% last week to 5,423 carloads, according to the Association of American Railroads.
+OFF THE RAILS: With auto plants shut down, rail shipments from the auto industry tumbled 70% last week to 5,423 carloads, according to the Association of American Railroads.
 Total container shipments slid 14% as trade with China plummets.

-On Thursday, the U.S reported that the trade deficit tumbled in February to the lowest level since 2016 as exports fell and imports fell more.
-The politically sensitive gap in the trade of goods with China narrowed in February when the world’s No. 2 economy was locked down to combat the coronavirus outbreak..
+On Thursday, the U.S reported that the trade deficit tumbled in February to the lowest level since 2016 as exports fell, and imports fell more.
+The politically sensitive gap in the trade of goods with China narrowed when the world’s No. 2 economy was locked down to combat the coronavirus outbreak.

-Norfolk Southern, Union Pacific and CSX have all warned that the pandemic could have a material impact on earnings.
+Norfolk Southern, Union Pacific and CSX have warned of a material impact on earnings.

-RAILWAY RIGATONI: Whether or not pasta is considered critical, a steady supply is being ensured by German supermarket chain Aldi through the use of special trains.
+RAILWAY RIGATONI: Whether or not pasta is considered critical, a German supermarket chain has enlisted special trains to ensure a steady supply makes it across the Alps from Italy.

-The company said Thursday that shipments by rail have so far brought more than 200 metric tons of fusilli, penne and spaghetti across the Alps to satisfy surging demand in Germany.
+Aldi said Thursday that shipments by rail have so far brought more than 200 metric tons of fusilli, penne and spaghetti to satisfy surging demand in Germany.

 Aldi worked with logistics company DB Schenker to haul the pasta by truck from Naples to northern Italy, where the goods were then loaded onto trains to Nuremberg.